Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation: Noisy Coherent Population Trapping

-Unlike in the ideal case, notice that we cannot immediately differentiate this equation to obtain a ME because the Liouvillian now depends on a stochastic process $b(t)$ which is everywhere continuous but nowhere differentiable.
-We average both sides of this equation with respect to the classical noise first and then follow steps that are well known, due to van Kampen \cite{van1974cumulant}.
+Next, we average both sides of this equation with respect to the classical noise first and then follow steps that are well known, due to van Kampen \cite{van1974cumulant}.
 Starting from the ensemble-averaged equation

 we expand the right hand-side to

 where $ E_{0}(\hat{1}, \hat{2}, \ldots, \hat{n})$ is the $n$-th term in the Dyson expansion, given by